rainerregan/simple-subscription/README.md

     ```
     php artisan serve
     ```
-11. Run the queue:work command for using notification email queue.
+11. Run the queue:work command for using notification email queue on the different command prompt
     ```
     php artisan queue:work
     ```
-12. Run the database seeder to populate database with dummy data
+12. Run the database seeder to populate database with dummy data on the different command prompt.
     ```
     php artisan db:seed
     ```